typelevel/cats-effect/docs/typeclasses.md

 }
 ```

-The use of the `outer` poll within the inner `uncancelable` is simply ignored unless we have already stripped off the inner `uncancelable` using *its* `poll`.
+The use of the `outer` demask within the inner `uncancelable` is simply ignored unless we have already stripped off the inner `uncancelable` using *its* `demask`.
 For example:

 ```scala
 MonadCancel[F] uncancelable { outer =>